ErikPohl444/cursor_test/README.md

 If you encounter connection issues with Kafka:

-1. Check if containers are running:
+1. Check if Kafka and Zookeeper are running:
 ```bash
 docker-compose ps
 ```